FAA AI in Aviation Safety: How Artificial Intelligence and Advanced Flight Systems Are Transforming Operations

 Some business jets are equipped with autonomous taxiing systems that utilize AI and advanced sensor fusion to navigate the aircraft autonomously on the ground.
 These systems rely on data from Global Positioning System (GPS), Light Detection and Ranging (LiDAR) sensors, and airport geospatial databases to calculate optimal taxi routes.

 Using real-time data from these sources, the autonomous system calculates an efficient path, taking into account factors like runway occupancy, obstacle avoidance, and time optimization.
 AI-based algorithms enable the system to detect and avoid ground obstacles and other aircraft in real-time.
-In case of an anomaly or deviation from the planned path, the system is capable of self-correction or alerting the ground control for manual override, enhancing air traffic management and overall safety technology.
+In case of an anomaly or deviation from the planned path, the system is capable of self-correction or alerting ground control for manual override.
+For operators, having AI-informed trip planning support that accounts for TEB-specific ramp procedures and autonomous ground system protocols reduces the coordination burden on flight crews.

 Collision Avoidance Systems